America's 10 Most Wanted

 America's 10 Most Wanted, released as Fugitive Hunter: War on Terror in the US, is a first-person shooter game for the PlayStation 2 and Microsoft Windows platforms.
-Developed by Black Ops Entertainment and released in 2003, it was mainly received negatively due to its dated graphics and uninspired boss battles.
+It was developed by Black Ops Entertainment and was released in 2003 in North America and 2004 in Europe.

-Plot
+The game received a mostly negative reception due to its dated graphics and poor gameplay.
+The game also gained notoriety for its final boss encounter, in which the player engages Osama bin Laden in a hand-to-hand fight.

+Gameplay

 The game places the player into the role of Jake Seaver, a CIFR agent.
-Travelling to locations such as Pakistan, Utah, the Caribbean, Paris, and Miami, the game finishes in Afghanistan, where the player must capture Saddam Hussein and Osama bin Laden.
+Travelling to locations such as Pakistan, Utah, the Caribbean, Paris, and Miami, the game finishes in Afghanistan, where the player must capture Osama bin Laden.

+The game is primarily a first-person shooter, with gameplay switching to a one-on-one fighting game when the player attempts to capture a fugitive.
 The game contains 11 levels, one for each fugitive, as well as an introductory level.

 Development

 Preliminary development on the game dated back to 1998.
 A level set in New York City near the World Trade Center was planned, but scrapped after the September 11 attacks.

 In the United States, Infogrames was originally going to publish the title through their Atari label in June 2003, but the company dropped the release and was instead picked up by Encore Software in October 2003.